bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

     a new access token and can also include updated token management information, which the RC will store in place of the values returned in (2).

+## JSON Structures and Polymorphism {#polymorphism}

+The GNAP protocol makes use of polymorphism within the [JSON](#RFC8259) structures used for the protocol.
+Each element of this protocol is defined in terms of the JSON data type that its values can take, whether it's a string, object, array, boolean, or number.
+For some elements, different data types offer different descriptive capabilities and are used in different situations for the same element.
+Each data type provides a different syntax to express the same underlying semantic protocol element, which allows for optimization and simplification in many common cases.

+For example, a resource request can be described using an object with multiple dimensional components, or it can be requested using a string.
+In both cases, the resource request is being described in a way that the AS needs to interpret, but with different levels of specificity and complexity for the client to deal with.
+An API designer can provide a set of common access parameters as simple strings but still allow client developers to specify custom access when needed.

+Another way that polymorphism is used is that the values within JSON arrays need not all be of the same JSON data type.
+However, each element within the array generally needs to be of the same kind of semantic element for the collection to make sense.

 # Requesting Access {#request}

 To start a request, the RC sends [JSON](#RFC8259) document with an object as its root.
 Each